ztachip/ztachip/Documentation/PortProcedure.md

 - Depending on your FPGA/ASIC capacity, update pid_gen_max_c [here](../HW/src/config.vhd) to be 8 for large version or 4 for small version

+- Update min_mem_depth_c [here](../HW/src/config.vhd).
+This is the smallest depth that FPGA memory block can be configured to be.
+In the case that the minimum memory depth is too large, this will cause memory under utilization.
+When min_mem_depth_c is at least twice as large as the required depth, ztachip implementation will spread a word into 2 consecutive memory location and memory block will be running at twice clock speed.
+This optimization greatly improve FPGA memory utilization.

 - Compile all files under [here](../HW/src).
 They are generic VHDL codes without any special primitives so it is ready to be ported to any FPGA/ASIC